 Building Information Number

 Every building in NYC has a Building Information Number or BIN.
 These are specific numbers to identify the building in the Department of Buildings System.
-If you are doing records research on a property you may want to check if it has an old obsolete BIN for historic records.
-Empty lots do not normally have BIN numbers.
+If you are researching records on a property, check if it has an old obsolete BIN for historical records.
+Empty lots do generally not have BIN numbers.
 The Department of Buildings (DOB) issues the Building Information Number (BIN).
 All this information is available on the NYC DOB BIS or Building Information System.

 Block and Lot